vi-u/11-Flask-Template/README.md

     localhost:5000/blogs/5

 *****
+The exact working of a web template system is as follows:

+    Extracts required data from DB or Form
+    Combine the Data into the HTML file(using the template language) with the template engine Template Processor then processes it and outputs the resulting template file

+*****
-The structure is as follows
+The structure of current application is as follows
-* application file "app.py" is in root directory
+* application file "template.py" is in root directory
 * all related html files in directory called "templates"
 * all additional files with pictures, css ets are in "static" directory